-21. POST-REPORTING DATE EVENTS
+22. POST-REPORTING DATE EVENTS

-With the exception of the Company entering into a contract of sale of 47 King William Street, Kent Town SA, no adjusting or significant non-adjusting events have occurred between the reporting date and the date of authorisation.
+No adjusting or significant non-adjusting events have occurred between the reporting date and the date of authorisation.

-22. MEMBERS GUARANTEE
+23. MEMBERS GUARANTEE

 The Company is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
 If the Company is wound up, the constitution states that each member is required to contribute a maximum of \$50 each towards meeting any outstanding obligations of the Company.
-At 30 June 2020, the total amount that members of the Company are liable to contribute if the Company wound up is \$350 (2019: \$350).
+At 30 June 2021, the total amount that members of the Company are liable to contribute if the Company wound up is \$350 (2020: \$350).